learn-co-students/matrix.js-bk-003/README.md

 ---

 # Matrix
-## Getting Started

-Run `npm install`

 ## Tests

 Review the `matrix.js` file inside the `lib` directory, and then the `matrix.spec.js` file inside the `spec` directory.
 Review each of the tests, and then start implementing your solutions to make each test pass in `matrix.js`.

-Run `grunt watch` then edit your files.
-Grunt will watch for changes.
-Grunt will only run tests that start with `it`.
-When you finish passing a test, remove the `x` from `xit` to convert it to a runnable test.

 ## Background